sam0402/ArchQ/README.md

 Powered by optimized realtime kernel(5.16) frequency works on 352.8KHz.
 Thus, you do not need to upsample your music files anymore, even SQ is better than them.
-ArchQ includes the LMS, Roon(bridge), MPD(light) and optimized Squeezelite & Airplay, and it's easy to install and configure.
+ArchQ includes the LMS, Roon(bridge), MPD(light) and optimized Squeezelite & Airplay and CD ripper(abcde), and it's easy to install and configure.
 If the cpu is more than 2 cores, LMS and squeezelite will work at isolated cpu.

 Install step:
 1. Download the [Arch Linux Install ISO](http://mirror.rackspace.com/archlinux/iso/latest/)